0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-03-server-room-safety-security-consideration-server-room-gdln-unud.md

 ## 3\.
 Server Room in GDLN (Global Developing Learning Network) at Udayana University, Sudirman, Denpasar, Bali.

 The location of the building is isolated around 10 meters.
-It’s a strategic from the disaster of floods.
+It's a strategic from the disaster of floods.
 Still, the surrounding the area is crowded.
 The location of the server room is on the 2nd floor of GDLN building.

 The access to the server room is secured by a pin lock and normal lock.
 There are 2 doors to enter the room secured by a lock.
 Half of the walls are brick walls and half of them are glasses.
 There are no windows for safety reason.

 Within the room, the size of the room is about 6.5 x 5 meters wide.
 5.5 x 5 meters area is use for the server but there are still spaces left in that area.
 There is a free space about 1 x 5 meters wide.
 The height of the room is 3 meters.

 The ISP (internet server provider) used is Tellabs, Tellabs is the brand of the machine.
 It provides data rate (people usually say bandwidth) of metro gigabytes (higher than one gigabytes).
-Some server that are used are Sun Fire x 4106, Aten, HP, some CPU modified into server and maybe others that can’t be mention.
+Some server that are used are Sun Fire x 4106, Aten, HP, some CPU modified into server and maybe others that can't be mention.
 There is one terminal to control the entire server.
 There is also a TV antenna VHF (very high frequency) and UHF (ultra high frequency) for video streaming on the web.
 There is a wireless router for HOTSPOT UNUD.
 The switch that is use is G First Base TX.
 There are also some routers to connect on south GDLN, library, Pasca Sarjana building and others.
 There is also a rack to organize cables which is called wall mount with the brand fortuna.
 The cables then go behind the walls or above the ceiling to connect to other places that are necessary.

 For the safety, security and care of the room will be explain in following.
 There are 4 AC (air conditioner in the room) 1 big one and 3 normal ones use in normal room, at home for example.
 With that the room temperature is maintained 170C.
 There is 1 phone, 1 IP camera with a brand of Sony, 1 fire panel and 1 UPS.
 The UPS is used in case of a black out (electricity go out).
 The UPS is SENDON model: SX-530K, 30KVA 3 Phase in 1 Phase out, uninterruptible Power Supply, also a diesel type powered generator if extra power is needed.
 The lighting of the room is standard (the same as normal room).